DUUA2/lumier-furniture-website/replit.md

-# Lumier Furniture - E-Commerce Platform
+# Lumiere Furniture - E-Commerce Platform

 ## Overview

-Lumier Furniture is a modern e-commerce platform specializing in luxury furniture sales and rentals for the Nigerian market.
+Lumiere Furniture is a modern e-commerce platform specializing in luxury furniture sales and rentals for the Nigerian market.
 The application provides customers with flexible payment options, allowing them to either purchase furniture outright or rent with customizable payment plans.
 The platform features a comprehensive product catalog, shopping cart functionality, and streamlined checkout process with BVN verification integration.

 ## System Architecture